360-degree feedback has proven to be a potent development tool for performance management.

 Feedback is the breakfast of champions.

-360 Evaluations In A Development Plan
+360 Evaluations In A Performance Development Plan

-More than 85% of all the Fortune 500 companies use the 360 degree feedback process for their overall leadership development plan.
+The truth is that feedback is the future.
+More than 85% of all the Fortune 500 companies use the 360-degree feedback process for their overall leadership development plan.

 In many ways, 360 evaluations are much more useful than performance appraisal.
-Performance appraisal is more about monetary benefits while 360 data seeks to improve performance metrics.
+Performance appraisal is more about monetary benefits.
+Whereas, 360 evaluations seeks to improve performance metrics.

 With effective implementation, these are the following benefits of 360-degree feedback.

-Benefit Two: Balanced View From Team Members
+Benefit 2: Balanced View From Team Members

-Benefit Three: Identifies Personal Development Opportunities From 360 Data
+Benefit 3: Identifies Personal Development Opportunities

-This makes it easier to convey constructive feedback.
+That makes it easier to convey constructive feedback.
 And if the employee fails to perform, he will be responsible for his poor performance.

-Benefit Four: Receiving Feedback Facilitates Communication
+Benefit 4: Receiving Feedback Facilitates Communication